xcart/xcart-docs/_pages/kb_en/users/operate_as_a_user.md

 or switch back to the tab with your Admin area and do any action requiring the page to be reloaded (for example, go to a different page within the Admin area).
 You will be notified that you have finished operating as the customer:
       ![finished_operating_as.png]({{site.baseurl}}/attachments/ref_26UftgNS/finished_operating_as.png)

-## Accessing the store as another administrator ("Log in as this admin")
+## Accessing the Store as Another Administrator ("Log in as This Admin")
 To be able to access the store as one of the administrators, you need to be an Administrator user with Root access (equals the role "Administrator") or an Administrator user with any custom role including the permissions to *Manage users* AND *Manage administrators*.

 Note that it is not possible to use this feature to access the accounts of administrators with Root access (the role "Administrator").